Unfair dismissal will become a day one right

 "The majority of reforms will take effect no earlier than 2026".

-There is also a current consultation on increasing the maximum protective award for a failure to comply with the collective consultation rules and introducing a right for employees to apply for interim relief.
+A consultation on increasing the maximum protective award for a failure to comply with the collective consultation rules and introducing a right for employees to apply for interim relief closed December 2024 (awaiting response).
 Additional changes may be made to the Bill by way of amendment.

 - Action

 Review and update existing contractual variation clauses and consider their inclusion where not currently used.
-However, these clauses can be difficult to enforce, particularly for significant changes and in a hostil" scenario.
+However, these clauses can be difficult to enforce, particularly for significant changes and in a hostile scenario.

 In future, proposed changes to terms and conditions will need to be subject to careful planning.
 Any proposals are likely to be closely scrutinised and may lead to expert evidence on finances being put before an Employment Tribunal.
 Potentially higher compensation costs for a failure to comply with collective consultation rules, where applicable, will need to be factored in.